pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 <br/><br/>

-# Simulate data from scratch
+# 2. Simulate data from scratch

+TODO: in some situations it may be useful to simulate the data from scratch.
+That means that we specify the effect sizes manually...
+This is useful when (you have the information but didnt fit the data yourself??)

 If we simulate data from scratch, next to subject and item number, we can manipulate the arguments `β`, `σ` and `θ`.
 Lets have a closer look at them, define their meaning and we will see where the corresponding values in the model output are.